gabelepoudre/406-mystery-deckbuilder/docs/practices.md

 ### Commenting
 #### Doc Comments
-While it can be tedious, I am asking that all **custom** classes and methods are multi-line doc commented.
-Unity built-ins (Start(), Update(), etc) do not need to be multi-line commented.
+While it can be tedious, I am asking that all **custom** classes and **non-trivial** methods are multi-line doc commented.
+Unity built-ins (Start(), Update(), MonoBehaviour etc) do not need to be multi-line commented.
+Specifically, "trivial" methods include things like constructors, getters, setters, incrementers, or anything painfully obvious.
+While this is somewhat subjective, use your best judgement and lean towards adding a comment.

 Optional, but suggested- Also include a multi-line comment at the top of your scripts that add you as an author and detail the inner workings of the script.